kordwarshuis/WOT-terms-to-Spec-Up-T/README.md

   }
 ```

+### Run `render`

-- Run the render option at least once (This step is still necessary now but will disappear in the future):
+Run the render option at least once (This step is still necessary now but will disappear in the future):

 ```bash
 npm run menu